menu

 Building a cohesive timeline, budget, and risk management plan

-To create a complete business case, we develop a project timeline using Primavera P6.
-Guided by our WBS, we develop a high-level schedule that covers the total scope of the project.
-Using the combined knowledge of the team we use an extensive Excel spreadsheet to create cost estimates and link this to the schedule.
-Throughout the development of the solution, risks are identified and quantified in terms of time and cost.
-When we can, we perform a probabilistic risk analysis and adjust the timeline and CAPEX-estimate accordingly.
+We develop a project timeline using Primavera P6.
+This creates the first insight into the project timeline.
+Using the combined knowledge of the team we create cost estimates and link this to the schedule.
+Throughout the development of the solution, risks are identified and quantified.
+When we can, we perform a probabilistic risk analysis and adjust the timeline and cost estimate accordingly.

 5